jazzband/prettytable/README.md

 ##### All columns at once

 You can change the alignment of all the columns in a table at once by assigning a one character string to the `align` attribute.
-The allowed strings are "l", "r" and "c" for left, right and centre alignment, respectively:
+The allowed strings are `"l"`, `"r"` and `"c"` for left, right and centre alignment, respectively:

 ```python
 x.align = "r"